JeremyDubut/zoocpp/README.md

 ## What is working:
-- implemented up to step 4
+- implemented up to step 5
+    - de Bruijn indices and levels
+    - holes
+    - implicit args and lambdas
+    - pruning
 - Google-test suite

 # What is not working: